Youth Leaders: Resilient in the Face of Violent Conflict

-The youth exchange in Dharamsala included discussions on ways to advance their peacebuilding work.
-Participants become USIP Generation Change Fellows, a program which partners with young leaders across the globe to foster collaboration, build resilience and strengthen capacity as they transform local communities.
+The youth exchange in Dharamsala includes discussions on ways to advance their peacebuilding work.
+Participants go on to become USIP Generation Change Fellows, a program which partners with young leaders across the globe to foster collaboration, build resilience, and strengthen capacity as they work to build peace in their communities.

 What is the Dalai Lama’s role?

 The Dalai Lama is one of the world’s most recognized and respected peace advocates.
-He is both a spiritual leader within and beyond his Buddhist community, and a long-experienced, hands-on practitioner of conflict resolution.
-At his residence in Dharamsala, India, the Dalai Lama spent two days conferring with USIP’s youth leaders, offering practical guidance for their struggles against violence, prejudice and extremism while providing the inspiration to help these leaders stay resilient in their pursuit of peace amid violent conflict in their countries.
-For many, the opportunity to gather with peers from across the globe is an unprecedented source of shared knowledge, inspiration and strength to bolster and renew their own work.
+He is a spiritual leader both within his Buddhist community and beyond, as well as an experienced, hands-on practitioner of conflict resolution.
+At his residence in Dharamsala, India, the Dalai Lama spends two days conferring with the youth leaders, offering practical guidance in their struggles against prejudice, violence, and extremism, as well as inspiration to help them stay resilient in their pursuit of peace.
+For many, the opportunity to gather with peers from across the globe is an unprecedented source of shared knowledge, inspiration, and strength that bolsters and renews their own work.

-The youth also are able to seek the Dalai Lama’s counsel on specific challenges they face.
-Through the Generation Change Fellows program training, the project develops the youth leaders’ conflict management, leadership and prejudice awareness and reduction skills while expanding their ability to work across religious and cultural communities.
-Participants in the program report that they have returned home with both concrete ideas and personal inspiration that has served their peacebuilding efforts at home.
+The youth leaders can also seek the Dalai Lama’s counsel on specific challenges they face.
+Through the Generation Change Fellows Program training, youth leaders develop their skills regarding prejudice awareness and reduction, conflict management, and leadership while expanding their ability to work across divided communities.
+Participants in the program report that they have returned home with both concrete ideas and personal inspiration that have helped their peacebuilding efforts.